-Name, Province (State) and Country of Residence Year First Became Director Principal Occupation Sandra R. Sharman Ontario, Canada 2020 Ms. Sandra Sharman leads the Human Resources, Communications, Marketing and Enterprise Real Estate teams at CIBC, supporting execution of business strategy, transforming to a purpose-driven bank and enabling a world-class culture.
+Name, Province (State) and Country of Residence Year First Became Director Principal Occupation Sandra R. Sharman Ontario, Canada 2020 Ms. Sharman leads the Human Resources, Communications, Marketing and Enterprise Real Estate teams at CIBC, supporting execution of business strategy, transforming to a purpose-driven bank and enabling a world-class culture.
 Ms. Sharman and her team are responsible for developing and delivering the Global Human Capital Strategy designed to challenge conventional thinking, drive business solutions and shape the culture of the bank.
 Her key areas of accountabilities also include workplace transformation, compensation and benefits, employee relations, policy and governance, talent management, marketing, corporate real estate, including the bank's new global headquarters, CIBC Square and all aspects of internal and external communications and public affairs, including government relations and awards.
-A proven business leader with over 30 years of human resources and financial services experience in both Canada and the U.S., Ms. Sharman has played a lead role in shaping an inclusive and collaborative culture at CIBC, focused on empowering and enabling employees to reach their full potential.
+A proven business leader with over 30 years of human resources and financial services experience in both Canada and the US, Ms. Sharman has played a lead role in shaping an inclusive and collaborative culture at CIBC, focused on empowering and enabling employees to reach their full potential.
 Ms. Sharman assumed the leadership of Human Resources at CIBC in 2014 and added accountability for communications and public affairs in 2017.
 Since then, her portfolio has expanded to encompass purpose, brand, marketing and most recently corporate real estate.
 Ms. Sharman earned her Masters of Business Administration at Dalhousie University.
+Sarah A. Slusser Washington, US 2021 Ms. Slusser is the Chief Executive Officer of Cypress Creek Renewables, LLC, ("Cypress Creek") a solar and storage Independent Power Producer that develops, owns and operates projects in the US Cypress Creek owns a 1,600 MW operating fleet and has a 7,000 MW development pipeline.
+She joined Cypress Creek as CEO in 2019 to reposition the company for sustainable growth.
+Prior to joining Cypress Creek, she founded Point Reyes Energy Partners LLC, a solar and energy storage advisory and development company, where she provided strategic advice to a number of large companies in the renewable sector.
+She remains a founding partner of Point Reyes Energy Partners LLC.
+Prior to this, she co-founded GeoGlobal Energy LLC, a geothermal company in the US, Chile, and Germany, which was sold to its cornerstone investor in 2015.
+Before co-founding GeoGlobal Energy LLC, Ms. Slusser worked at the AES Corporation for 21 years, where she earned increasingly significant leadership roles.
+She ultimately became a Senior Vice President and Managing Director reporting directly to the CEO and led the corporate Mergers and Acquisitions group for the AES Corporation.
+She was President of one of eight Divisions of AES that was responsible for all development, construction and operations in the Caribbean, Mexico, and Central America.
+Ms. Slusser holds a Bachelor of Arts (cum laude) in geology from Harvard University and a Master of Business Administration from the Yale School of Management.
+She is a member of the Board of Directors of the Redwood Foundation, a family foundation promoting education and the environment and Our Food Chain, a non-profit promoting healthy eating.